CLEAN RIVERS HUB

 Cleaning and restoration solutions must provide tangible benefits, resulting in better ecological water indicators for improved biodiversity, human health, flora and fauna, CO2 capture and sustainable employment.

-A global meeting point that serves as a catalyst for solutions aimed at cleaning and restoring waterway ecosystems through the connections and partnerships established between actors.
+A global meeting point that serves as a catalyst for solutions aimed at cleaning and restoring freshwater ecosystems through the connections and partnerships established between actors.
 We want to play a key role in the United Nations Decade on Ecosystem Restoration (2021-2030).

-Our goal is to be a center of knowledge, methodologies, processes and tools for optimizing the positive impact of efforts in the area of prevention, cleaning and restoring waterway ecosystems.
+Our goal is to be a center of knowledge, methodologies, processes and tools for optimizing the positive impact of efforts in the area of prevention, cleaning and restoring freshwater ecosystems.
 We want to connect stakeholders in order to facilitate and accelerate sustainable and scalable solutions for keeping rivers and oceans clean and capable of restoring their biodiversity.